Supreme Court hears case challenging Tony Evers' emergency powers

-The Wisconsin Supreme Court on Monday heard a major case that if successful could wipe away the rest of Gov. Tony Evers' orders to mitigate COVID-19, and the court's emerging swing vote, Justice Brian Hagedorn, appeared likely to strike the orders down.
+The Wisconsin Supreme Court’s emerging swing justice appeared likely to strike down Gov. Tony Evers’ remaining COVID-19 restrictions during a hearing Monday on a lawsuit seeking to eliminate several statewide orders, including a public mask mandate.

-The case before the court on Monday, like others filed against the Evers administration's public health orders, contends the governor's actions in recent months to mitigate the spread of the virus represent an unconstitutional overreach of power.
+The case before the court, like others filed against the Evers administration’s public health orders, contends the governor’s actions in recent months to mitigate the spread of the virus are an unconstitutional overreach of power.

-If the governor's public health emergencies and related orders are struck down, it'll be up to local governments or laws passed by the Legislature to deal with the ongoing COVID-19 crisis.
+If the governor’s public health emergencies and related orders are struck down, it will be up to local governments or laws passed by the Legislature to deal with the ongoing COVID-19 crisis.

-The case comes as newly-elected Justice Jill Karofsky, backed by liberals, has joined the court, shrinking the court's conservative majority to 4-3.
-The change in the court's makeup comes as Hagedorn in a number of cases has acted as a swing vote determining whether the court's more conservative or liberal blocs control the outcome.
+The case comes as newly elected Justice Jill Karofsky, backed by liberals, has joined the court, shrinking the court’s conservative majority to 4-3.
+With the change in the court’s makeup, Justice Brian Hagedorn has, in a number of cases, acted as a swing vote deciding whether the court’s more conservative or liberal blocs control the outcome.

 During oral arguments Monday, Hagedorn, backed by conservatives, appeared skeptical of the governor’s long-term ability to issue executive orders addressing the COVID-19 pandemic without the Legislature’s participation.

 Since the start of the outbreak, Evers has issued three public health emergencies and a series of related orders.
-The lawsuit the court heard Monday asks the court to strike down two of the governor's most recent executive orders, 82 and 90, implicating not only the state's face mask requirement, but a future governor's ability to address emergency situations without buy-in from the Legislature.
+The lawsuit the court heard Monday asks the court to strike down two of the governor’s most recent executive orders, which could affect not only the state’s face mask requirement but a future governor’s ability to address emergency situations without buy-in from the Legislature.

-In July, Evers issued the mask mandate.
+Evers issued the mask mandate in July.
 He extended it in September and the order is currently set to expire on Saturday, although Evers could extend it.

+The case also challenges the governor’s limits on public gatherings and capacity restrictions in bars, restaurants and stores.
+However, those limits are no longer in effect after an appeals court put them on hold.
+The Supreme Court declined to take up the case, so there are no statewide capacity limits but there may be local restrictions in place.

 Support Local Journalism

-At the heart of the case, Fabick contends that Evers' second and third state of emergency declarations and the emergency orders stemming from them go beyond what they view as the governor's short-term emergency authority.
+At the heart of the case, Fabick contends that Evers’ second and third state of emergency declarations and the related emergency orders go beyond the governor’s short-term emergency authority.

 Wisconsin law limits public health emergencies to 60 days, although the Legislature can extend them.
-Evers has issued new health emergencies under the reasoning that the challenges caused by the pandemic have changed since March.
+Evers has issued new health emergencies, reasoning that the challenges caused by the pandemic have changed since March.

-Plaintiffs, however, contend that the circumstance necessitating the public health emergencies — the COVID-19 pandemic — remains the same and thus Evers has impermissibly extended the state of emergency well beyond the 60 days permitted by the law.
+Plaintiffs, however, contend that because the circumstance necessitating the public health emergencies — the COVID-19 pandemic — remains the same, Evers has impermissibly extended the state of emergency well beyond the 60 days permitted by the law.

-Karofsky and the court's other liberal-backed members, Justices Ann Walsh Bradley and Rebecca Dallet, focused their questioning on whether the COVID-19 pandemic is a static or fluctuating emergency.
-They appeared to support the governor's actions to address the pandemic, while Justice Rebecca Bradley, backed by conservatives, asked questions critical of governor's emergency powers.
+Karofsky and the court’s other liberal-backed members, Justices Ann Walsh Bradley and Rebecca Dallet, focused questions on whether the COVID-19 pandemic is a static or fluctuating emergency.
+They appeared to support the governor’s actions to address the pandemic, while Justice Rebecca Bradley, backed by conservatives, asked questions critical of the governor’s emergency powers.

 UW-Madison investigating after video shows employee on motorcycle drive through group of protesters